edealfonso/github-repos-lists/README.md

 ## Notes

+- active reset cant be made
-- improve no results behaviour on list
+- improve no results behaviour on list (API limit in list)
-- improve listing look (info)
-- improve look of all
+- improve look of all / responsive
-- improve languages search
 - add some animation?

 - Deploy